StanfordHCI/datavore/README.md

 through the table `get` method.
 For nominal or ordinal types, direct access will return coded integers.
 The `get` method always returns the original value.

-    // both array indices and get method use (column, row) ordering alert(tab1[0][1]); // 1st column, 2nd row, coded      --> prints "0"
+    // both array indices and the "get" method use (column, row) ordering alert(tab1[0][1]);    // 1st column, 2nd row, coded   --> prints "0"
     alert(tab1.get(0,1)); // 1st column, 2nd row, uncoded --> prints "a"

-    // direct access of lookup table to decode value
+    // directly accessing a lookup table to decode value
+    // included for demo purposes only, use the "get" method instead!
     // 1st column, 2nd row, uncoded --> prints "a"
     alert(tab1[0].lut[tab1[0][1]]);

 You can either access columns by their numerical index (as above) or by name:

     // accessing table values by column name alert(tab1["A"][1]);    // 1st column, 2nd row, coded   --> prints "0"
     alert(tab1.get("A",1)); // 1st column, 2nd row, uncoded --> prints "a"

-**WARNING**: Datavore column names must NOT be numbers.
-If you use column names that JavaScript can interpret as integer values ("00") you may experience unexpected (and undesirable) behavior.
+**WARNING**: *Datavore column names should NOT be numbers.* If you use column names that JavaScript can interpret as integer values ("00") you will likely experience unexpected (and undesirable) behavior.

 ### Filtering Queries

-Datavore tables support two kinds of queries: filtering operations and group-by aggregating.
+Datavore tables support two kinds of queries: filtering operations and group-by aggregation.
 Filtering queries simply filter table contents according to a predicate function; these are similar to simple SQL queries with a WHERE clause.
-The filtering function should takes a table instance and row number as arguments.
+The filtering function takes a table instance and row number as arguments.

     // creates a new table with 3 rows: [["b","b","c"], [2,3,4]]
     var filtered_table = tab1.where(function(table, row) {